mkishi1221/mkishi1221.github.io/_includes/cv.md

 Before diving into my work history, here’s what I bring to a team and where I do my best work.

-- **End-to-End Product Delivery:** I’ve led new products from concept to launch — turning strategy into execution and driving revenue.
+- **End-to-End Product Delivery:** I’ve led new products from concept to launch, turning strategy into execution and driving revenue.
 I’ve helped teams land six-figure enterprise deals, launch MVPs in 24 hours, and iterate based on real customer feedback.
 - **Day-to-Day Team Execution:** I work with developers, designers, and executives to write PRDs, manage scope, and unblock teams.
 My focus on clear priorities and fast iteration has helped reduce time-to-market and improve delivery consistency.
 - **Customer Management:** I’ve run demos, led onboarding, and handled enterprise support.
 I’m often the first line of support for resolving technical issues that impact delivery or sales opportunities.
 - **Knowledge management:** I built knowledge bases that sped up onboarding, streamlined handovers, and cut support requests through clear, accessible content.